stackai/stackai-vpc/README.md

 They should be cloned in the same directory as this file.

+:warning: COPY PASTE WARNING :warning:

+- If you copy paste the repos from an existing folder remember to remove your .env file and the node_modules, .next, cache etc folders!!!

 ```bash
 git clone git@github.com:stackai/stackweb.git
 git clone git@github.com:stackai/stackend.git
 git clone git@github.com:stackai/stackrepl.git
 ```

-### :warning: HACK WARNING :warning:: Patch the .npmrc file in the stackweb repository

-Patch it so it does not reference an environment variable but rather has the key hardcoded on it.

 ### :warning: HACK WARNING :warning: Change the port of the stackrepl container to 7777